Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- Steer has had an RBI in 54 games this season (39.1%), including 19 multi-RBI outings (13.8%).
-He has also driven in three or more of his team's runs in four contests.
+- In 54 games this season (38.8%), Steer has picked up an RBI, and in 19 of those games (13.7%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.